 Brad Meyers passed away on 21 March 2017, after a wonderful last day at work, visiting with the all the folks that continually transformed his visions into reality.

-In 1972, a traveling salesman and a United Airlines flight attendant started an explosive business in their Seattle home.
+In 1972, a traveling salesman and a United Airlines flight attendant started an explosives business in their Seattle home.

 From here it gets weird…